mynlp/lilfes/README.md

 Generate "configure" file by the following procedure:

-  libtoolize --force; aclocal; autoheader; automake --add-missing --foreign; autoconf
+  % libtoolize --force; aclocal; autoheader; automake --add-missing --foreign; autoconf

+and run the "configure" file with "--enable-maintainer-mode":

+  % ./configure --enable-maintainer-mode

   (* Bison(yacc) and flex is necessary to make.)